Naga-Himaja/To-do-List/README.md

 Note: Ensure you have the dependencies installed.

-After installed the dependencies, you can start the application using
+After installing the dependencies, you can start the application using

 `npm start`